nwatanbe/enzymenet/README.md

 The decompressed directory is added to /Downloaded_directory_path/enzymenet/

 # 3. Demo
-## EC number prediction
 The directory including in EnzymeNet script is changed into:
 cd /Downloaded_directory_path/enzymenet/script/
 Downloaded_directory_path should be given an arbitrary directory path containing EnzymeNet.

+## Enzyme function prediction
 EnzymeNet is run for prediction of test samples (/Downloaded_directory_path/enzymenet/data/select_samples_for_ec_predict.fasta), by the following command:
 ./test_ec.sh

 The following results are output into"/Downloaded_directory_path/enzymenet/result/ec_number/EC_predict_final_result.tsv":
-●	Prediction results of EC number 1st digit and score
+●	Prediction results of Enzyme Commission (EC) number 1st digit and score
 ●	Prediction results of complete EC number and score

 The demo run time is several minutes.
 Up to 4,000 sequences are predicted in about 10 minutes at one time.

+## Candidate enzyme prioritization
+EnzymeNet is run for selection of enzyme candidates, by the following command:
+Search file sample: /Downloaded_directory_path/enzymenet/data/select_samples_for_ec_predict.fasta)
+./test_vv.sh
 # 4. Instructions for use
 When you want to change input file, you should change "select_samples_for_ec_predict.fasta" into "new file name" in "/Downloaded_directory_path/enzymenet/script/test_ec.sh".
 You have to include FASTA file in "/Downloaded_directory_path/enzymenet/data/"